 Whitneys 1,050-hp R-1830-13 Twin Wasp radial engine and this would be designated Y1P-36.
 As well as the new engine a number of cockpit modifications had been made and a retractable

 tailwheel was added.
-Service testing of the new plane was successful and 210 were ordered on the 7th July 1937.
+Service testing of the new aircraft was successful and 210 were ordered on the 7th July 1937.

 During April 1938 deliveries of the new aircraft began, with the 20th Pursuit Group at Barksdale Field receiving the first, but by the time the United States entered the Second World War (1939 - 1945) the aircraft was obsolete and by this time the Curtiss P-40 Kittyhawk

 superseded it, but it did see some action in the early part of the war against Japan when five P-36s stationed at Pearl Harbor took off during the Japanese attack and shot down two

 Mitsubishi A6M Zeros for the loss of one P-36, before being used in a training role.